samjco/ACF-PHP-VARS/readme.txt

 This plugin keeps you from having to keep switching back-and-forth screens in order to copy-and-paste field names to your file. whew!

 I hope that you enjoy this plugin.
+Your donations to (https://PayPal.Me/samjco) will help to make this plugin better!

 == Installation ==